Disease of the Parathyroid Glands.

 parathyroid operation is because they had two tumors and the surgeon

 removed only one.
-We operate on an average of one person per day for this
+We operate on an average of two people every day because

 An even rarer situation occurs in about 1.5 percent of all patients with primary hyperparathyroidism will have an enlargement of